CodeMentorsOfficial/KeyTracker/README.md

 - Console tracking : no

 **GUI:**
-- Windows GUI : yes
+- Windows GUI : yes - crossplatform GUI
-- Linux GUI : yes
+- Linux GUI : yes - crossplatform GUI
-- Apple GUI : yes
+- Apple GUI : yes - crossplatform GUI
 - Console GUI : no

 ### Only CSS files are added to this repository